Shaam-K/News-reels/README.md

 # News-reels
-Displays 10 news cards with links to the full article
+Displays 10 random current news information in the form of cards.
+You can set filters on what type of news yu want.

 ## How to start-up project: